Voyage (ABBA album): Background

+According to Andersson, the idea to record the songs was to show new music during the concerts, which the rest of the band agreed to, "so we did that and I thought with the first two songs, it went so well and they could still sing and we could still produce music in the studio so we said maybe we’ll do a couple of others while we’re at it, and we ended up doing a whole album".
+However, in October 2018, the TV special was cancelled in favour of the "ABBAtar" project announced months prior.

 One of the album's tracks, "Just a Notion", was previously partially included in a demo version as part of the medley "ABBA Undeleted" from the 1994 Thank You for the Music box set.
 The reworked song was released as a single two weeks before the album, on 22 October 2021.
 Whilst the vocals date from 1978, its instrumentation was mostly re-recorded.
+12 songs were worked for Voyage, but only ten were finished and released on the final tracklist, with Anderson stating they decided to "work on the ones we think we should keep on the album".
+There are no plans to release the unfinished songs.

+While all previous ABBA albums were produced and arranged by Andersson and Ulvaeus as a duo, and featured Ulvaeus as a guitarist, Voyage is the first ABBA album to be solely produced and arranged by Andersson, and to feature no instrumentation from Ulvaeus, though the latter participates as a backing vocalist, songwriter and associate producer.
+It is also the first ABBA album to not feature longtime drummer Ola Brunkert and bassist Rutger Gunnarsson following their deaths in 2008 and 2015, and the final appearance of longtime lead guitarist Lasse Wellander before his death in 2023.
+The album was recorded at RMV Studios, on the island of Skeppsholmen in Stockholm, the studio co-owned by Andersson and his son Ludvig, which opened in 2011.
+This is one of only two ABBA albums where Björn does not sing lead vocal on at least one song.

+In May 2022, after the premiere of the ABBA Voyage concert residency in London, Andersson stated in an interview with Variety that "nothing is going to happen after this", confirming the album and residency as ABBA's final group collaborations.

 Promotion and announcement

 Promotion for Voyage began with the website abbavoyage.com, going live on 26 August 2021.
 Billboards were erected in London, and social media accounts titled "ABBA Voyage" were also set up.
 The band announced during a 2 September 2021 YouTube live stream that Voyage would be released on 5 November 2021.
-The two songs first announced in 2018, "I Still Have Faith in You" and "Don't Shut Me Down", were confirmed as the double-sided lead single from Voyage during the September 2021 live stream.
+The two songs first announced in 2018, "I Still Have Faith in You" and "Don't Shut Me Down", were confirmed as the lead singles from Voyage during the September 2021 live stream.